Filing a Workers’ Compensation Claim in New Jersey

 When they’ve been injured on the job, workers know that they are eligible for workers’ compensation benefits but they may not be sure how to go about filing a claim.
 Navigating the claims process can be difficult.
-The experienced workers’ compensation attorneys at Shebell & Shebell, LLC fight for injured workers in Monmouth and Ocean counties.
+The experienced workers’ compensation attorneys at Shebell & Shebell, LLC fight for injured workers throughout New Jersey.
+Our office is located in Shrewsbury.

 In general, these are the steps involved in filing a workers’ compensation claim in New Jersey: